-Our religious education program begins with Kindergarten and concludes in Twelfth Grade.
+Our religious education program begins with Kindergarten and continues through Twelfth Grade.
 The program encourages students to have fun while learning.
 We want our students to have multiple venues to make Jewish friends, to feel at home at Temple and to create relationships with synagogue life and our Rabbi.
-As a school community we celebrate holidays and participate in projects of Tikkun Olam, the repair of the world.
+As a school community, we celebrate holidays and participate in projects of Tikkun Olam, the repair of the world.
 Our formal studies are supplemented with outstanding youth programs.
 We hope that our students are proud and knowledgeable Jews who will make informed religious decisions throughout their lives.
 To that end, we offer the following special programs and experiences:

-Our spiral curriculum includes age-appropriate studies that focus on Jewish holidays, history, current events, Israel, and Jewish culture at each grade level.
+Our spiral curriculum includes age-appropriate studies that focus on Jewish holidays, mitzvot, history, current events, Israel, and Jewish culture at each grade level.
 Graduates of our Religious School are able to fully participate in synagogue life and family celebrations.